 10,000 Steps Rockhampton was Australia's first 'whole of community' health promotion physical activity project.
 Funded by Queensland Health, the Rockhampton region was chosen for a two year trial of the project in 2001.
 During this period, the 10,000 Steps Rockhampton Project was an exemplary model of an effective multi-strategy, multi-sector physical activity project.
-[1] The project was successful in motivating local communities, workplaces and individuals to increase their physical activity levels.
+[1] The project was successful in motivating the local community, workplaces and individuals to increase their physical activity levels.
 As a result of the success in Rockhampton, Queensland Health provided funding for 10,000 Steps to be developed as a sustainable state-wide and beyond initiative.

 10,000 Steps now disseminates physical activity information, materials, resources and support via the interactive 10,000 Steps website (www.10000steps.org.au).
 Since 2004, organisations and community groups have adopted and implemented the 10,000 Steps resources across Queensland and nation-wide to promote physical activity and raise awareness of the associated health benefits.
 Individuals are also involved in the program by using the interactive online Step Log to record and monitor their physical activity levels.
-As of January 2011, the 10,000 Steps program has over 143,500 individual members and 5,300 Providers (organisations and community groups) registered with the 10,000 Steps website.
+As of November 2011, the 10,000 Steps program has over 178,600 individual members and 6,500 Providers (organisations and community groups) registered with the 10,000 Steps website.

 Awareness levels of the 10,000 Steps program across Queensland have been monitored annually from 2005 to examine the effectiveness and the dissemination of the 10,000 Steps program.
 This data has examined the overall awareness of the program in a representative sample of the Queensland population and also in selected demographic sub-samples.
-Previous awareness statistics have shown that awareness has significantly increased each year from 2005 to 2007, remained stable in 2008 and significantly increased in 2009.
-[2-5] It has also been found that certain demographic sub-samples are more likely to be aware of 10,000 Steps than others.
-[2-5] For example, it has been consistently shown that women are more aware of the program than men and that the residents from the rest of Queensland are more aware than residents from Brisbane and Moreton Districts.
-[2-5] The current report details the follow-up study of 10,000 Steps awareness conducted in 2010.
+Previous awareness statistics have shown that awareness has generally increased each year from 2005 to 2009.
+However a decrease in awareness was observed in 2010.
+[2-7] It has also been found that certain demographic sub-samples are more likely to be aware of 10,000 Steps than others.
+[2-7] For example, it has been consistently shown that women are more aware of the program than men and that the residents from the rest of Queensland are more aware than residents from Brisbane and Moreton Districts.
+[2-7] The current report details the follow-up study of 10,000 Steps awareness conducted in 2011.